 Say Something, written by Peggy Moss, illustrated by Lea Lyon, and published by Tilbury House, is a story written from the perspective of a young girl who learns that feeling sorry for kids who are teased is not enough.

 Say Something jump-starts conversations between kids and their parents and teachers about how teasing feels and what they can do about it.
+Read world-wide by students, teachers and parents,

 Winner, Learning Magazine "Teachers' Choice Awards for Children's Books, 2005"